Change of Seasons - Give me a break will ya - that and a palm tree

 I want soup.
 I mean real homemade chicken soup with chicken and stuff that is real.

 Do you remember walking home after playing at a friends house and it was late winter and the sky was a solid, slick blue?
-As you made your way past the many doors to yours, you could smell the inter-commingling (great set of words - made them up) of everyone's meals.
+As you made your way past the many doors to yours, you could smell the commingling (word?) of everyone's meals.

 My mother was and still is a great cook.
 I would walk into the vestibule and crispy honey chicken with roasted potatoes would call me to the table.
-We would all sit together, eat, talk, argue, laugh and looking back I am saddened by the stark reality - that time, place and people - will never exist again.
+We would all sit together, eat, talk, argue, laugh and looking back, I am saddened by the stark reality that we will never all be together again - the 5 of us.